opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Predict monitoring requests

 Controls how many predict requests are monitored on one node.
-If set to `0`, OpenSearch clears all monitoring predict request in cache and does not monitor for new predict requests.
+If set to `0`, OpenSearch clears all monitoring predict requests in cache and does not monitor for new predict requests.

 ### Setting